rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 This API is required for `postBillingCharges` in which the cashier id is mandatory.

-1. Fetch the next available cashier number id and insert into Create Cashier Id API.
+1. Fetch the next available cashier number id and insert into `CashierId` environment variable
 2. Create Cashier
 3. Use this API to check whether postCashier API has successfully inserted cashier id.
-If inserted, please insert the environment variable `CashierId`

 In production, ensure you ask the customer which cashierId to use and consistently use that cashierId for that environment.